 2.1 Research Type and Approach

 This study uses a qualitative descriptive phenomenological technique to investigate the replication of innovations in the Healthy Market of Oro-Oro Dowo Malang.
 Creswell (2013) describes qualitative research as an examination into human experiences and social phenomena through participant observation and data gathering, which is examined and written up.
 The study uses firsthand fieldwork to capture the research setting's natural conditions.
 Interviews with key informants and market observations provide most data.
 Descriptive phenomenology, a qualitative method, stresses detailed and exact descriptions of distinct individual or group experiences relating to a phenomenon while avoiding personal interpretations.
-This helps understand how individuals see, interpret, and interpret their lives.
+This helps understand how individuals see and interpret their lives.
 Gillham (2000) further notes that no single sort of evidence is sufficient or valid, hence case study research must use many data sources.
 This study examines Oro-Oro Dowo's replication of healthy market innovations, including cleanliness, safety, transaction convenience, and other factors that promote local economic success.

 2.2 Research Location and Subjects